edegan-furb/edegan-furb/README.md

 I am Developer from <img src="https://cdn-icons-png.flaticon.com/512/197/197386.png" width="13"/> Brazil.

 - 🔹 I'm a developer who enjoys building `web` and `mobile` applications.
-- 🔸 Currently, I'm focusing on `Android` for mobile app development.
+- 🔸 Currently, I'm focusing on `python` for robotic process automation.
 - 🔹 I'm comfortable working on both `frontend` and `backend`.
 - 🔸 I like to take online courses on the latest technologies to improve my skills.